Sarath18/guitar-tabs-to-MIDI/readme.md

-A program that convers guitar tabs into MIDI files.
+A program that converts guitar tabs into MIDI files.